Tylopilus atronicotianus: Habitat and distribution

 Tylopilus atronicotianus is a mycorrhiza species, and is found in mixed tree stands with deciduous trees such as red oak, beech, and hemlock.
 The fruit bodies grow on the ground solitarily, scattered, or in groups.
 The species is fairly common in its range, which includes western New York and West Virginia, although the true limits of its distribution have yet to be precisely determined.
-The Mar Lodge Estate in Scotland claims to have the only site in the World for the Black False Bolete, published in the National Trust for Scotland Autumn and winter Magazine 2022.